Marine Aquariums

 Pumps will require cleaning every 3-6 months, venturi,silencer and air taps every month.

-The skimmer body requires very little cleaning but if kept under light algaes will build and for best performance the skimmer body should be cleaning and soaked with Ezclean or Vinegar to remove calcerous algaes when these build up.
+The protein skimmer body requires very little cleaning but if kept under light algaes will build and for best performance the protein skimmer body should be cleaning and soaked with Ezeclean or Vinegar to remove calcerous algaes when these build up.

 Step one.

-Remove the cup and reach into the skimmer body and carefully remove the black diffuser plate by lifting each of the three stand offs a little at a time in a clockwise direction.
+Remove the cup and reach into the protein skimmer body and carefully remove the black diffuser plate by lifting each of the three stand off blocks a little at a time in a clockwise direction.

 Step two

-Remove the silicone air lines from the venturi pipes and twist the white intakes whilst pulling carefully away from the slimmer body.
+Remove the silicone air lines from the venturi pipes and twist the white intakes whilst pulling carefully away from the protein skimmer body.
 The clear intake pipe and venturi should then slide out of the body for cleaning.

 Step three